Eatontown Public Schools Celebrates Teacher Appreciation Week

-Eatontown Public Schools Teachers of the Year will be honored at the February 8th Board of Education Meeting
+Eatontown Public Schools Teachers of the Year honored at the February 8th Board of Education Meeting

 Mrs. Francine Densieski, Memorial School